 Brown's Oakridge Zoo is located in Smithfield.
-Plan to see Brown's Oakridge Zoo and other attractions that appeal to you using our Smithfield travel itinerary maker.
+Use our Smithfield trip itinerary planner to add Brown's Oakridge Zoo and other attractions to your Smithfield vacation plans.

 Create an itinerary including Brown's Oakridge Zoo